ssgosh/WorkBuddy/README.md

 - Blocks webpages automatically on page load
 - Displays a block page with the page URL and title, along with an explanation for blocking
 - For non-blocked pages, the explanation for not blocking is available in the developer console

+### Updates

+- Now works with **local LLMs**.
+Your browsing history stays **completely private!**
+  - Tested with LLama 3.2:1b and 3.2:3b
+  - Implemented using Ollama and Langchain
+  - No GPU required!
+Tested on a consumer-grade Intel CPU laptop.

 ## Installation & Usage